 The silence of the room finally finds its way to my freshly unplugged ears.
-The room—circular decagonal white.
-The walls an ethereal soft glow.
-No windows.
-Little of anything except a tall dark-skinned middle-aged black woman with pale blue and white, short, hair—almost choppy.
-Her round electric-green eyes—icy-green, crystallized shards of assurance—stare down at me.
+The room—circular, decagonal, white.
+The walls an ethereal soft glow—no windows.
+Little of anything except a tall dark-skinned middle-aged black woman with pale blue and white, short asymmetrical hair—almost choppy.
+Her round electric-green eyes—icy-green, nearly crystallized—stare down at me.
 Her face, void of any emotion.
 Her lips full, unsmiling.

 “Your voice will arrive in time,” she says.
 She looks up and behind me.
 “How are her biosigns?”

 “Defectless.
 Imprint successful.
 Transfer complete.
 The body is suitable, intact, and adequate,” a flat androgynous tone replies from somewhere in the room.
 “All bio and nanomatter recycled.”

 “Prepare her as we discussed.”
 She looks back down at me.
 “You will have 24 hours to rest and recuperate.
 Ami and Beni will give you anything you need and settle you in a flat once finished so you may rest.
 I will break with you in the morning.”
 Expressionless, she has a disarmingly calm look that shows no malice or mistrust.
 “Welcome to Anderas, Peyton.”